Rob Penney

-Robin Hugh Penney (born 27 April 1964) is a New Zealand rugby union coach and former representative player.
+Robin Hugh Penney (born 27 April 1964) is a New Zealand professional rugby union coach and former representative player.
 Generally known as Rob Penney, he played in the positions of Flanker or No.8 throughout his career, most notably for Canterbury.
 He has served in various coaching roles since 2005.
 He is the current Head coach of the Crusaders in Super Rugby.

 Playing career

 Penney played over 100 games for Canterbury between 1985 and 1994 in what was then the First division, the highest level of provincial rugby in New Zealand.
 Penney also played in an All Black trial in 1992.
 He later played for Marlborough in lower division rugby in 1996 and 1997.

 He played for the Burnside club in Christchurch and Awatere in Marlborough.

 Coaching career

 Canterbury and New Zealand

 Penney coached Canterbury rugby in New Zealand from 2006 to 2011, and led them to win four ITM Cups in a row from 2008 to 2011.

 He also coached the New Zealand under-20 rugby union team at the 2012 IRB Junior World Championship in which New Zealand were beaten 16–22 by the hosts, South Africa, in the final.